MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 ## Scope

-Surface Hub support for seamless end-to-end deployment with Windows Autopilot and Auto-login of Teams Rooms is scoped only to Surface Hub devices running the Microsoft Teams Rooms on Windows platform: [New Surface Hub 3 devices](surface-hub-3-whats-new.md), Surface Hub 2S devices [upgraded with the Surface Hub 3 Pack compute cartridge](install-manage-surface-hub-3-pack.md) and Surface Hub 2S devices [software-migrated to the Teams Rooms on Windows platform].
+Surface Hub support for seamless end-to-end deployment with Windows Autopilot and Auto-login of Teams Rooms is scoped only to Surface Hub devices running the Microsoft Teams Rooms on Windows platform: [New Surface Hub 3 devices](surface-hub-3-whats-new.md), Surface Hub 2S devices [upgraded with the Surface Hub 3 Pack compute cartridge](install-manage-surface-hub-3-pack.md) and Surface Hub 2S devices [software-migrated to the Teams Rooms on Windows platform](surface-hub-2s-migrate-to-mtr-w).

 ## Background